Laravel: Interview Questions and Answers

 What is the purpose of foreignId() in Laravel migrations?

-The foreignId() function is used establish the foreign key relationship in databases.
+The foreignId() function is used to establish the foreign key relationship in databases.
 This foreignId() is a shortcut to set id as foreign key-

 Schema::create('orders', function (Blueprint $table) {